-Number of Members 5 voting members

-4 co-opted non-voting members

-Substitute Members Permitted No

-Political Proportionality Rules Apply Yes

-Appointments / Removals Resolution of full Council

-Restrictions on Membership Newark Ward Members

-Restrictions on Chairman/Vice None

-Chairman

-Quorum One quarter (1/4) of the committee members rounded up

-Number of Ordinary Meetings per At least 4 per year (1 per quarter)

-Council Year

-Co-Option The Board may co-opt an independent member in an advisory capacity only
+Number of Members 5 voting members Any Newark ward member, not appointed to the Committee as a voting member, is appointed as a co-opted non-voting member.
+Substitute Members Permitted No Political Proportionality Rules Apply Yes Appointments / Removals Resolution of full Council Restrictions on Membership Newark Ward Members, subject to political proportionality rules.
+Restrictions on Chairman/Vice Chairman None Quorum One quarter (1/4) of the committee members rounded up Number of Ordinary Meetings per Council Year At least 4 per year (1 per quarter) Co-Option The Board may co-opt an independent member in an advisory capacity only